 Child Custody Shaw Family Law is a Recognized Leader in Divorce and Family Law

-Birmingham Child Custody Attorney
+Birmingham Child Custody Lawyer

 Whenever possible, the state of Alabama prefers to award custody to both parents in the aftermath of a divorce.
 This does not necessarily mean that physical custody will be equally shared, but it does give both parents the same decision-making authority.
 Joint legal custody prevents either parent from making unilateral decisions relating to education, extracurricular activities, religious upbringing, and health care.
 The Birmingham child custody lawyers at Shaw Family Law can help you better understand the difference between joint legal custody and joint physical custody.
+Our team is committed to guiding you through the process, ensuring that every decision made considers your family's unique dynamics and prioritizes the well-being of all involved.

 What Sets Shaw Family Law, LLC Apart?